CRUD Actions: Modifying and Deleting Data

 - A new-entry action calls an app or system entry into existence.

-- Update also creates a new entry, but marks an existing new-entry action as updated.
+- Update entry also creates a new entry, but marks an existing new-entry action as having an update.

-- Delete marks an existing new-entry action as dead.
+- Delete entry marks an existing new-entry action as dead.

 - Create link creates a new link.